Anita-Kumari1987/Recruiter_Forum/README.md

 ### A11y

 - Color Contrast Compliance: Ensured that text is easy to read against its background, especially for people with color blindness.
-- Keyboard Accessibility: Ensured users can navigate the entire app using only the keyboard (Tab, Shift+Tab, Enter, Space).Focus indicators were is also there.
+- Keyboard Accessibility: Ensured users can navigate the entire app using only the keyboard (Tab, Shift+Tab, Enter, Space).Focus indicators is also there.
 - Screen Reader Support: Used aria-label, aria-expanded, and role="dialog".Used semantic HTML tags which will help screen readers to understand the structure of the page.

 ### SEO